German invasion of the Netherlands: 13 May

 In the North, the commander of 1.
 Kavalleriedivision, Major General Kurt Feldt, faced the unenviable task of having to advance over the Enclosure Dike because of a lack of ships.
 This dam was blocked by the Kornwerderzand Position, which protected a major sluice complex regulating the water level of Lake IJssel, which had to be sufficiently high to allow many Fortress Holland inundations to be maintained.
-The main fortifications contained 47 mm antitank-guns.
+The main fortifications contained 47 mm anti-tank guns.
 Long channel piers projected in front of and behind the sluices, on both the right and left; on these, pillboxes had been built which could place a heavy enfilading fire on the dam, which did not provide the slightest cover for any attacker.
-On 13 May the position was reinforced by a 20 mm anti aircraft battery.
+On 13 May the position was reinforced by a 20 mm anti-aircraft battery.
 It had been Feldt's intention to first destroy the position by a battery of siege mortars, but the train transporting it had been blocked on 10 May by a blown railway bridge at Winschoten.
 Several air attacks on 13 May had little effect; in the late afternoon five bicycle sections tried to approach the main bunker complex under cover of an artillery bombardment, but soon fled after being fired upon; the first was pinned down and could only retreat under cover of darkness, leaving behind some dead.

 In the East the Germans tried to overcome the resistance in the Grebbe Line by also deploying the other division of X Armeekorps, the 227.
 Infanteriedivision.
 It was ordered to break through a second attack axis near Scherpenzeel, where a dry approach route had been discovered through the inundations.
 The line in this area was defended by the Dutch 2nd Infantry Division.
 Two German regiments were to attack simultaneously, in adjacent sectors.
 However, after the regiment on the right, 366.
 Infanterieregiment, reached the start position for the attack, the regiment on the left, 412.
 Infanterieregiment, became delayed by flanking fire from the Dutch outpost line, the position of which had not been correctly determined.
 It allowed itself to get involved in fragmented firefights, and although the reserve regiment was also eventually brought forward, little progress was made against the outposts.
 Meanwhile, the waiting 366.
 Infanterieregiment was pounded by concentrated Dutch artillery fire and had to withdraw, resulting in a complete failure of the attack by 227.
 Infanteriedivision.